Dr. Alex Smith

-Alex Smith is Professor of Percussion at UCM, where his responsibilities include teaching applied lessons, percussion ensemble, and percussion methods course instruction.
-He directs and writes for the UCM Marching Band percussion section.
-He also assists in the instruction of ethnomusicology and music technology courses.
-He received the Somer’s Teaching Award for his work as a teaching assistant in the integrative arts and humanities course “Music of Africa and the Diaspora” (2015).
-Smith is a D.M.A. candidate in Percussion Performance at Michigan State University, where he also received his M.A. in Ethnomusicology and M.M. in Percussion Performance.
-At MSU, Smith studies percussion with Professor Gwen Dease and Dr. Jon Weber.
+Alex Smith is a musician, scholar, and technologist.
+He is the Associate Professor of Percussion at University of Central Missouri, where he also directs and writes for the UCM Marching Percussion Section, and teaches a graduate course in musicology-ethnomusicology.
+Smith received his D.M.A. in Percussion Performance at Michigan State University, where he also received his M.A. in Musicology-Ethnomusicology and M.M. in Percussion Performance.
+At MSU, Smith studied with Professor Gwen Dease and Dr. Jon Weber.
 Smith received his B.M. in Percussion Performance from East Carolina University studying with Dr. Jon Wacker and Mr. Chris Nappi.